companieshouse/accounts-user-api/docs/common-api-libraries-open-api.md

 ### 5. Develop API Endpoints
 Implement your API endpoints according to your requirements.
 If using a generated controller interface, ensure to implement it and override the necessary endpoints.

-### 6. Generate Spec But Do NOT Overwrite
-As you progress with endpoint development, consider generating your API spec locally from code using `source generate-spec.sh`.
-This allows you to compare the locally generated spec with the private repo spec.
-Manually update the private spec where required.
-Additional details on generating spec from code can be found [here](https://companieshouse.atlassian.net/wiki/spaces/IDV/pages/4301848621/Spike+-+How+to+generate+OpenAPI+spec+from+existing+code).